- "White Pearl, Black Oceans". I was born and raised by the sea, shy yet proud...

 - "Tallulah".
 Listen to it after a breakup!
 Yeah, a breakup song after a breakup is extra tearjerking as it is, but Tallulah tops them all.
 Now listen to it after a breakup when neither of you wanted to break up - but you did, because you wanted your ex-significant-other to be happy and you knew that she couldn't be happy with you anymore.
-And you know that you could practically undo it with a phone call.
-But you still don't do it because you want her to be happy.
+You know that you could practically undo it with a phone call, but you still don't do it because you want her to be happy.

-"The Day" from Stones Grow Her Name.
+- "The Day".
 A man loses his family in a flood but handles it with a dignity that will have listeners scrambling for hankies.

-Not just any flood, mind you, but the tsunamis that struck Japan in spring 2011.
+- Not just any flood, but the tsunamis that struck Japan in spring 2011.

-A new album means new tearjerkers.
-From Pariah's Child, the song "What Did You Do in the War, Dad?" about a father who did terrible things he thought would make the world better for his children, but now is haunted by his dark past and unable to enjoy being a parent.
+- "What Did You Do in the War, Dad?" is about a father who did terrible things he thought would make the world better for his children, but now is haunted by his dark past and unable to enjoy being a parent.